 EMV cards process differently than the standard, magnetic swipe cards.
 This has implications for merchants who accept tips – read below to learn more!

 EMV cards (otherwise known as “Chip” cards) are the way of the future.
 If you haven’t seen them already, you will soon as merchants are required to start accepting EMV transactions in October of 2015.
 For many retailers, this transition will be easy and smooth.
 Instead of swiping a credit card, you’ll instead “dip” the Chip-card into the slot in the front of your terminal, and the sale carries on like normal.
 But for merchants who accept tips, the EMV switch could cause a change due to security requirements.

 If you operate a sit-down restaurant, chances are that your guests are used to paying at the table.
 This presents a challenge for EMV sales, since many terminals don’t currently allow for EMV tip-adjustment.
-For this reason, many merchants are opting to utilize the FD-130 terminal.
-It’s one of the few terminals that allows for tip-adjustment as well as Chip+PIN acceptance.
+For this reason, many merchants have chosen not to upgrade yet.
+But with Dharma, we offer many different solutions that allow for EMV Tip-Adjust, such as the FD-150 terminal and the Verifone Vx520 terminal.
+They are two of the few terminals that allow for tip-adjustment as well as Chip+PIN acceptance.
 That’s the most secure form of EMV.

 - Chip+PIN for transactions where your customer is present at the terminal.

 - PIN-Bypass: if a PIN is requested, easily “override” the PIN request by asking the issuing bank to run as Chip+Signature.
 The issuing bank keeps the liability, and you can still adjust the tip later.

 - EMV Tip adjustment.
 Adjust your sales at the end of the day, just like you do with old magnetic stripe cards.